jfilipejfc/portfolio2-studentcode/README.md

 - `numpy` for scientific maths.
 - `scipy`/`scipy.stats` for statistics and probability distributions.
 - `matplotlib` for plots (native).
-- `seaborn` for adanced plotting wrapper.
+- `seaborn` for advanced plotting wrapper.

 ### References